ankitpakhale/KANHA/tasks.md

 - [x] Create basic files and structure of dao.
 - [x] Create base layer of dao package.
 - [x] Create models and layer of integration with specific database (postgres, RDS, S3, etc).

+- #### Tasklist 5.2
+- [x] Make centralized test package in source directory.
+- [x] Fix all the constants file, there should be single contants file and everything will be class based implemented.